github/docs/content/actions/security-guides/security-hardening-for-github-actions.md

 ## Hardening for self-hosted runners

 {% ifversion fpt or ghec %}
-**{% data variables.product.prodname_dotcom %}-hosted** runners execute code within ephemeral and clean isolated virtual machines, meaning there is no way to persistently compromise this environment, or otherwise gain access to more information than was placed in this environment during the bootstrap process.
+**{% data variables.product.prodname_dotcom %}-hosted** runners execute code within ephemeral and clean isolated runner images, meaning there is no way to persistently compromise this environment, or otherwise gain access to more information than was placed in this environment during the bootstrap process.
 {% endif %}

-{% ifversion fpt or ghec %}**Self-hosted**{% elsif ghes or ghae %}Self-hosted{% endif %} runners for {% data variables.product.product_name %} do not have guarantees around running in ephemeral clean virtual machines, and can be persistently compromised by untrusted code in a workflow.
+{% ifversion fpt or ghec %}**Self-hosted**{% elsif ghes or ghae %}Self-hosted{% endif %} runners for {% data variables.product.product_name %} do not have guarantees around running in ephemeral clean runner images, and can be persistently compromised by untrusted code in a workflow.

 {% ifversion fpt or ghec %}As a result, self-hosted runners should almost [never be used for public repositories](/actions/hosting-your-own-runners/about-self-hosted-runners#self-hosted-runner-security-with-public-repositories) on {% data variables.product.product_name %}, because any user can open pull requests against the repository and compromise the environment.
 Similarly, be{% elsif ghes or ghae %}Be{% endif %} cautious when using self-hosted runners on private or internal repositories, as anyone who can fork the repository and open a pull request (generally those with read access to the repository) are able to compromise the self-hosted runner environment, including gaining access to secrets and the `GITHUB_TOKEN` which, depending on its settings, can grant write access to the repository.
 Although workflows can control access to environment secrets by using environments and required reviews, these workflows are not run in an isolated environment and are still susceptible to the same risks when run on a self-hosted runner.